delmarc/Personified/README.md

 ###### Personified was started 6/27/14
-###### Current version - 0.0.6 - 7/15/14
+###### Current version - 0.1.0 - 8/6/14

 TODOS
 -----

-1. Everything
+1. ~~Everything~~ I am a bit further than nothing but still have alot
-2. Start/Finish the model implementation
+2. ~~Start/Finish the model implementation~~ have to finish the collections stuff
-3. Have the correct context in the controllers functions and such...
+3. Keep going with the examples
+4. Get the extending plugin/module stuff working

 Delmarc